Migrating Buddhas and Global Confucianism: The Transnational Space-Making of Taiwanese Religious Organizations

 Jens Reinke studied Chinese and religious studies in Berlin and Taipei.
 Currently, he is doing a PhD at Leipzig University.
 His research interests include modern and contemporary Taiwanese and Chinese Buddhism, post-war developments in Pure Land Buddhism, internationalization strategies of Chinese Buddhist groups, and interaction between different ranches of Buddhism in a global context.
 He has conducted extensive fieldwork in the Chinese-speaking world, mainly in Taiwan, but also in China and among overseas Chinese communities.

-Prof. PhD Philip Clart (Institute of East Asian Studies & SFB 1199, Leipzig U, Germany)
+Prof. PhD Philip Clart (SFB 1199 & Institute of East Asian Studies, Leipzig University, Germany)

 After academic way stations in Bonn (Germany), Vancouver (British Columbia, Canada), and Columbia (Missouri, USA), Philip Clart has been working as professor of Chinese culture and history at Leipzig University for the last eight years.
 His main research areas are history, sociology, and anthropology of Chinese religions, as well as the interactions of religion and literature in late Imperial China.
 He is co-editor of the monograph series Leipziger Ostasienstudien and editor-in-chief of the Journal of Chinese Religions.